What is econology, ecological economics?

-Written by the engineer ENSAIS (INSA Strasbourg) Christophe Martz in June 2004, revised in November 2006 and May 2016
+Written by ENSAIS engineer (INSA Strasbourg) Christophe Martz in June 2004, revised in November 2006 and May 2016

 Econology is the neologism resulting from the contraction of words: economy and ecology.
-It is a recent term that was born in the early 2000s when the general public began to realize the impact of human activities on the Earth's ecosystem.
-Christophe Martz created the Econologie.com site in 2003 to democratize the concept of econology.
+It is a recent term that originated in the early 2000s when the general public began to realize the impact of human activities on the Earth's eco-system.
+Christophe Martz created the Econologie.com site in 2003 to democratize the notion of econology.

-Un forum ecological economy and energy gathered tens of thousands of members interested in econology.
-There are many and varied discussions: from water management to insulation, gardening or eco-driving…
+Un forum ecological economy and energy brought together tens of thousands of members interested in econology.
+Discussions are numerous and varied: from water management to insulation, including gardening or eco-driving ...

 The purpose of the site is Econologie.com to discover and democratize econology by showing that it is possible to (re?) reconcile economics (s) and ecology.

-The term economy must be taken as much in the sense of saving money as in its broader sense: the set of activities of a human community relating to the production, distribution and consumption of wealth.
+The term economy must be taken as much in the sense of saving money as in its broader sense: all the activities of a human community relating to the production, distribution and consumption of wealth.

-Thus, in view of recent climatic events (but not only because econology does not only concern global warming), it is urgent to see the birth of a global economy that takes environmental impact into account in a systematic way.
-And if we don't do it now, we'll pay it later…
+Thus, in view of recent climatic events (but not only because econology does not only concern global warming), it is urgent to see the birth of a global economy taking into account the environmental impact in a systematic way.
+And if we don't do it now, we'll pay for it later ...

-Many leaders, industrial and political, see ecology (and respect for the environment) as an obstacle to economic growth!
+Many leaders, industrialists and politicians, see ecology (and respect for the environment) as an obstacle to economic growth!
 This is false provided that technological and organizational developments wise!
-On the contrary, certain econological solutions would make it possible to reduce the unemployment problems of certain regions ... and to revive abandoned industrial centers.
+On the contrary, certain econological solutions would make it possible to reduce unemployment problems in certain regions… and to revive abandoned industrial centers.

-The only losers from econology would be people living from exhaustion and the mess of planetary resources.
-It is unfortunately these people who are currently pulling the strings of the world and the economy ...
-These wealthy people also develop very significant social inequalities (as humanity has never known ...) ...
+The only losers from econology would be the people living on exhaustion and waste of planetary resources.
+Unfortunately, it is these people who are currently pulling the strings of the world and the economy… These well-off people also develop very significant social inequalities (such as humanity has never known…)…

 Econology?
 OK but how?

-Quite simply by political, technological, organizational or everyday consumption choices no longer based on the depletion of resources but on sustainability.
+Quite "simply" by political, technological, organizational or everyday consumer choices no longer based on the depletion of resources but on sustainability.